Wednesday, September 19, 2018

 There are some fantastic places to visit along the coast around Hartlepool, all easily accessible by bike.
 We’ve put together some everyday cycling ideas around Harltepool this summer:

-Teach your child to ride a bike this summer
+Teach your child to ride a bike

 Burn Valley Gardens is a great place to teach your child to ride away from traffic.
 A cycleway actually runs through the park making it the perfect place to learn to ride.
 Take a picnic, explore the park and help them on their way on two wheels.